- Location: Kentucky

-In the event that you're placed on probation, you will not be eligible for it again for two years after the end of the latest probation period.
+In the event that you're placed on probation, you will not be eligible for it again for 2 years after the end of the latest probation period.

 For more information about about traffic tickets and traffic schools, visit our Traffic Tickets section.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.